teamconclude/blueprints/README.md

 - **global**: A custom blueprint with global scope.

-The main difference between the types is scope; i.e. who can use the blueprint, and how is it invoked.
+The main difference between the types is scope; i.e. who can use the blueprint, and how it is invoked.

 To use a *basic* or *standard* blueprint, the user must enter the channel where the blueprint is installed and type `/c new` to create an activity based on the blueprint.
-The blueprint is *invoked locally* from inside the channel, and the user will of course need to be a member of the channel to use the blueprint.
+The blueprint is *invoked locally* from inside the channel.
+This can only be done by channel members.

-Blueprints of *custom* and *global* type can be invoked with the `/c <blueprint>` command from anywhere in Slack.
-The user does not need to enter into the channel where the blueprint was installed (for example in `#ict-helpdesk`) but can run the `/c helpdesk` from anywhere.
+*Custom* and *global* type can be invoked with the `/c <blueprint>` command from anywhere in Slack.
+The user does not need to enter the channel where the blueprint is installed (for example in `#helpdesk`) but can run the `/c helpdesk` from anywhere.

 ### Custom Blueprints = Restricted Scope